-When the WPS button on your Gateway is pressed, the Status LED on the front of your Gateway begins flashing blue.
-The flashing continues until WPS pairing to the client device completes successfully.
-At this time, the Status LED turns solid white.
+WPS pairing to the client device completes successfully.
+At this time, the Status I FD turns solid white

-If WPS fails to establish a connection to a Wi-Fi client device within two minutes, the Status LED on your Gateway flashes red for two minutes to indicate the WPS pairing process was unsuccessful.
+If WPS fails to establish a connection to a Wi-Fi client device within two minutes, the Status LED on the Gateway flashes red for two minutes to indicate the WPS pairing process was unsuccessful.
 After flashing red, the light returns to solid white to indicate that Wi-Fi is on.